DevrexLabs/devrexlabs.github.io/docs/core-0.17/modeling/proxy/index.md

 So keep it simple!

 Sometimes you want to return something from a command method.
-To avoid it being interpreted as a query, tag it with a `ProxyMethod` attribute:
+To avoid it being interpreted as a query, tag it with a `Command` attribute:
 {% highlight csharp %}
-    [ProxyMethod(OperationType.Command)]
+[Command]
 public bool Remove(string key)
 {
   ...
   return keyWasRemoved;
 }
 {% endhighlight %}
 _Warning!
-If you forget the attribute, nothing gets recorded in the journal, the change is lost and you have a logically corrupt model on your hands._
+If you forget the attribute, nothing gets recorded in the journal, the change is lost and you have an inconsistent model on your hands._

 ### Safe results
-If your command or query returns results that don't need to be cloned you can set the `ResultIsSafe` property on the `ProxyMethod` attribute:
+If your command or query returns results that don't need to be cloned you can set the `CloneResult` property on the `Command` or `Query` attribute:

 {% highlight csharp %}
-    [ProxyMethod(ResultIsSafe=true)]
+[Query(CloneResult=false)]
-    public ReminderView[] GetRemindersDue(DateTime dueBy)
+public ReminderView[] GetRemindersDue(DateTime dueBy) {
-    {
-       return _reminders.Where(r => r.Due <= dueBy)
+  return reminders.Where(r => r.Due <= dueBy)
     .Select(r => new ReminderView(r)).ToArray();
 }
 {% endhighlight %}

-_Note.
-This is ugly design and needs reworking_
 ##  Design Considerations
 Keep in mind that query and command results and parameters are cloned.
 All results and arguments have to be serializable.
 Design your model as a facade for your domain and keep it simple!
 The following code will not do as intended because the object returned by `GetReminder()` is a clone of the real object.

 {% highlight csharp %}
 //wrong! modifying a copy of the object modelProxy.GetReminder(id).SetCompleted();

 //better
 model.SetCompleted(id);
 {% endhighlight %}
 ## Versioning
 If you change a method signature on the model, `ProxyCommand` objects in the journal could fail.